PASCO (PArallel Structured COarsening): an overlay to speed up graph clustering algorithms: The PASCO approach for clustering

 \textbf{Clustering:} The clustering phase consists in finding a partition of the hypernodes for each of the $R$ coarsened graphs $G_{1}, \cdots, G_{R}$ (see \Cref{fig:pasco_pipeline}).
 Interestingly, we can operate independently on each graph and compute in parallel these partitions to accelerate computation.
 Our pipeline is designed so that any clustering algorithm can be used as long as it handles undirected weighted graphs.
 However, we only focus on algorithms that generate non-overlapping partitions.
-We point out that our fusion part will be able to cope with partitions with different numbers of clusters.
+We point out that our fusion part can handle partitions with different numbers of clusters.
 Therefore, PASCO can be used with clustering algorithms that automatically choose the number of communities.
 At this stage, we obtain a partition of the hypernodes for each coarsened graph $G_{r}$.
-These partitions are then \emph{lifted} to partitions of the nodes of the initial graph: each initial node inherits the class of the hypernode to which it belongs.
+These partitions are then \emph{lifted} to partitions of the nodes of the initial graph: each initial node inherits the class of the hypernode to which it belongs (see \Cref{fig:one_step_coarsening}e).

 \textbf{Alignment and Fusion:} The final step of PASCO is to combine the various partitions lifted to the original graph into a single output partition.
 This is inspired by methods of ensemble clustering.
 To do so, we propose to achieve consensus among multiple partitions by leveraging optimal transport (OT) \cite{peyre2019computational}.
 We first briefly define the partition matrices that are used to encode partitions.